 Network administrator job requirements are not a single checklist that works for every employer.
 The useful answer is narrower: what day-to-day work must you be able to explain, which sampled employer terms should shape your practice, which credentials provide context, and where AI changes the workflow.
-This guide uses cited O*NET tasks, BLS occupation context, RoleMath's qualitative employer-language panel, and official credential facts without treating any credential or posting sample as an outcome promise.
+This guide uses cited O*NET tasks, BLS occupation context, RoleMath's qualitative small dated sample of public job postings, and official credential facts without treating any credential or posting sample as an outcome promise.

 Key takeaways